marwank270/marwank270/README.md

 ## Proto ツ ► My powerful & polyvalent Discord bot.
 Proto is a **Discord bot** coded in [**JavaScript**](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and based on [Discord.js v12](https://discord.js.org/#/docs/main/v12/general/welcome).
-This project is *currently stopped* at the `beta v0.0.4` because of my studies
+This project is *currently stopped* at the `beta v0.0.4` because of my studies.
 - The goal ► Objectives Of Proto ツ
   - *Main* goal : The reason Proto ツ was created for is being THE bot in your servers rather than a hundred which each have only one function
   - *Side* goal : This bot was also made to improve my organisation, help me to follow coorectly a project and my coding skills in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)